Ukrainian Choice: Activities

 According to The New York Times the group aimed at stopping former president Viktor Yanukovych from signing Ukraine's Association Agreement with the European Union.
 In a leaked June 2013 Russian-ordered consultation document, whose contents have been corroborated by a former security source in Ukraine, the Russian government wanted Ukrainian Choice to influence public opinion.
 At the time Medvedchuk and the organization had marginal popular support in Ukraine.

 In the fall of 2013, Ukrainian Choice ran an aggressive anti-gay ad campaign warning against "decayed values" in the Western world.
 Some of the ads claimed that association with the European Union would mean the legalization of same-sex marriage.
 At the time, Medvedchuk described the European Union as the "modern heir to the Third Reich."
+Another slogan of the organisation at the time was "the European path of development – is the path to the destruction of Ukraine's independence.

 During annexation of Crimea by the Russian Federation in March 2014, the organization organized blockage of Ukrainian military logistics.